The 20 Best Free Games on Steam That Won’t Trick You to Spend Money

 Rating: 89% | Genre: Action Platformer

 Super Crate Box puts you inside a box arena with no way out and sees how long you can survive against endless waves of monsters.
 Enemies you fail to kill respawn and move faster every time.
 Various weapons spawn around the arena at random, each one having different advantages and disadvantages.
-A fun arcade-y experience, for sure.
+A fun arcade-y experience, for sure, and of the many fun free games on Steam, this one sits near the top.

 Download: Super Crate Box on Steam